hsk/trans/typeclass/impl_tclass.md

   Each class has a name which is used in the type language. data type Type classes use the same sort of data types used by the ML type system.
-  A type constructor names a data type in the type language while data constructors create values in the expression language. instance An instance binds a data type to operations which implement the methods of a specied class for that type.
+  A type constructor names a data type in the type language while data constructors create values in the expression language. instance An instance binds a data type to operations which implement the methods of a specified class for that type.

-  The basic idea is to dene a set of types Eq, known as a type class in Haskell, that contains precisely those types for which a suitable denition of equality has been given using an instance declaration.
+  The basic idea is to define a set of types Eq, known as a type class in Haskell, that contains precisely those types for which a suitable definition of equality has been given using an instance declaration.
-  The denition of the class Eq is as follows:
+  The definition of the class Eq is as follows:

     class Eq a where
       (==) :: a -> a -> Bool

-  The rst line introduces a name for the class and indicates that the type variable a will be used to represent an arbitrary instance of the class in the following part of the denition.
+  The first line introduces a name for the class and indicates that the type variable a will be used to represent an arbitrary instance of the class in the following part of the definition.
   (In the general case, we use an expression of the form C t to represent the assertion that the type t is an instance of the class C.) The remaining part of the declaration lists a collection of method functions which are associated with the class.
-  In this particular example, there is only a single method function, written as an inx operator, ==.
+  In this particular example, there is only a single method function, written as an infix operator, ==.
   The type signature a -> a -> Bool indicates that, for each instance a of Eq, the == symbol behaves like a function that takes two arguments of type a and returns a value of type Bool.

-  A class declaration may also dene a set of superclasses for a given class.
+  A class declaration may also define a set of superclasses for a given class.
-  The use of superclasses does not signicantly complicate this type system and will be discussed later.
+  The use of superclasses does not significantly complicate this type system and will be discussed later.

   Using the notation of Haskell, the full type of == is written as (Eq a) => a -> a -> Bool.
-  Note the convention that all free variables in a type expression are implicitly bound by a universal quantier at the outermost level.
+  Note the convention that all free variables in a type expression are implicitly bound by a universal quantifier at the outermost level.
   Thus == is `polymorphic' in a, but the choice of types for a is restricted to instances of Eq.
   Type class constraints like this are often described as the context part of a type.

-  Even before we have dened a single instance of the class, we can use the == operator, either indirectly or directly, to dene other values.
+  Even before we have defined a single instance of the class, we can use the == operator, either indirectly or directly, to define other values.
   The restriction to instances of Eq is reected in the types assigned to these values.
   For example: